-New Classrooms and Learning Areas Unveiled at Penryn College19 September 2019
+New Classrooms and Learning Areas Unveiled at Penryn College12 September 2019

-Students and teachers were welcomed back to school with an array of new learning areas and classrooms earlier this month, following some extensive building work which took place during the summer months.
+Students and teachers were welcomed back to school with an array of new learning areas and classrooms last week, following some extensive building work which took place during the summer months.

 As part of the expansion plans, catering for both students and staff, the Area Resource Base (ARB) has moved to a larger area at the heart of the school’s newer building, and new English, Maths and IT classrooms have also been added.